nuhorchak/RClean/instructions.md

 - Finish and close - closes the browser window and outputs the data to the console
 - Cancel - closes the browser window, with no action taken on the data

+## Rename Columns Tab

+Data imported is visually displayed.
+The following actions are available:

+ - Use the drop down bow to select what variable to rename
+ - Use the text input box to type in the new variable name
+ - Save - save the text input into the text box as a new variable name

+ - Finish and close - closes the browser window and outputs the data to the console
+ - Cancel - closes the browser window, with no action taken on the data

 ## NOTES
 - NOTE: Search function will only filter data and does not apply the filter if Finish and close is clicked
 - NOTE: RCleaner gadget does not automatically save data to your working environment.
 Assignment must be made prior to opening this gadget (i.e. my_data <- RCleaner(iris))
+- NOTE: Renaming all variables to the same name works, but is not advised.